maxhodak/keras-molecules/README.md

 ## Requirements

-Install using `pip install -r requirements.txt`
+Install using `pip install -r requirements.txt` or build a docker container: `docker build .`, optionally with a different TensorFlow binary:
+`docker build --build-arg TF_BINARY_URL=https://storage.googleapis.com/tensorflow/linux/gpu/tensorflow-0.11.0rc1-cp27-none-linux_x86_64.whl .`
+(you'll need to ensure the CUDA libraries are installed for this version to work)

 A small 50k molecule dataset is included in `data/smiles_50k.h5` to make it easier to play around with the model.